greggersaurus/OpenSteamController/Jingle/README.md

 # Sources

-All the information in this document was deciphered via reverse engingineering Valve's official firmware.
+All the information in this document was deciphered via reverse engineering Valve's official firmware.
 Refer to the
  [Reverse Engineering](../ReverseEngineering/) Subproject for details.